laminas/laminas-di/README.md

   - With configured type preferences
   - with configured injections
   - With injections passed in the create() call
-- Code generators to create factories usable by other IoC containers like Zend\ServiceManager
+- Code generators to create factories usable by other IoC containers like Laminas\ServiceManager

 It does __not__ provide: